 The Museu Nacional do Azulejo

-You wouldn’t think that “tiles” would be a topic which sparks so much interest, but this museum is weirdly popular.
+You wouldn’t imagine “tiles” to be a topic which sparks a lot of interest, but this museum is weirdly popular.
 It might be the proximity to the cruise ship port, or the fact that it was the holiday season… or possibly, we were just underestimating the appeal of tiles… but the size of the crowd on-hand at the Museu Nacional do Azulejo was really astounding.

 But the crowds didn’t ruin the experience for us.
 This museum is excellent and surprisingly large, spread across three floors of the beautiful Convent de Madre Deus.
 We appreciated the regular museum-type displays, which follow the history of Portuguese azulejos from their Moorish origins, through to Seville and Spain, and into the more modern and abstract designs of today.
 Even better than these exhibits, though, were the rooms of the convent itself, which have largely been left in their original condition.